 - Practice good personal hygiene.
 Wash hands and avoid contact with fecal matter.

-- Don’t eat uncooked or unwashed fruits and vegetables.
+- DO NOT eat uncooked or unwashed fruits and vegetables.

 - Cook or freeze meat thoroughly.